Pros and cons of a variable vs fixed rate loans

 As noted, variable home loans are generally more flexible than fixed alternatives, and often come some useful features that can be used to make paying off your loan that much simpler.
 The Australian Finance Information Centre explained that under some arrangements, you may be able to leverage redraw facilities or open an offset account, both of which - when used wisely - can be handy financial tools.

-What are the disadvantages of variable home loans?
+What are the disadvantages of variable interest rates?

 The number one drawback of variable home loans is the level of financial uncertainty associated with them.
 Because variable home loans are tied to the cash rate, the amount of interest you need to pay is more or less at the mercy of wider economic conditions outside of your control.
 This means that your required repayments will probably fluctuate quite significantly over the course of your mortgage, making it challenging to set - and stick to - an accurate budget.

-What are the advantages of fixed home loans?
+What are the advantages of fixed interest rates?

 The primary benefit of taking out a fixed rate home loan is the greater sense of certainty it provides.
 Under this arrangement, the interest on your mortgage is locked into the rate it was when the loan was first approved, meaning that even if your lender increases the interest rates, your repayments will be unaffected.